acdcnow/ha_pycrowipmodule/README.md

 Changelog:
 ==========
 V2023.08:
+- requirements V0.31 to
-- requirements V0.28 to adjust the need on python 3.11.4 and fix the timeout error on code adjustments
+- tryfix on python 3.11 and fix the update error on binary sensors

 v2023.01:
-- requirements update to pycrowipmodule==0.31
+- requirements update to pycrowipmodule==0.31b0

 v2022.10:
 - requirements V0.28 to adjust the need on python 3.10